 2km return Gravel path, Boardwalks and Beach Easy

 This beautiful lake is surrounded by native forest and boasts an impressive view of the Southern Alps including Aoraki/Mt Cook and Mt Tasman.
-The main draw is the way this lake reflects the mountains in its dark waters.
+The main attraction of this walk is the way this lake reflects the mountains in its dark waters making it a very popular photo opportunity.
 On a clear calm day the stillness of the water allows a perfect reflection of one of the best views on the whole tour!
 The track is a well formed gravel path that takes you around the lake in loop that is mostly flat and suitable for everyone.
 It is another great opportunity to spot native birds and plants and you can also enjoy an afternoon coffee at the award winning café near the end of the walk.

 4.5km Gravel Path Easy